East Feliciana Parish Grant Deed Form

 Yes.
 Our form blanks are guaranteed to meet or exceed all formatting requirements set forth by East Feliciana Parish including margin requirements, content requirements, font and font size requirements.

 Yes.
-You can re-use the forms for your personal use.
-For example, if you have more than one property in East Feliciana Parish that you need to transfer you would only need to order our forms once for all of your properties in East Feliciana Parish.
+You can reuse the forms for your personal use.
+For example, if you have multiple properties in East Feliciana Parish you only need to order once.

 Sales of immovable property in Louisiana are typically referred to as acts of sale or cash sales.
 As proof of the sale and transfer of title, the seller executes and records a deed in the land conveyancing records of the parish where the immovable property is located.
 Louisiana Statutes do not provide statutory forms for deeds.